-6. Security Considerations
+Security Considerations

 It was shown in [COMP-LEAK] that using compression inside an encrypted channel may result in a leakage of some information about a plaintext.
 Recently some practical exploits were discovered that rely on using compression in security protocols ([CRIME], [BREACH]).
 However, it is believed that the way a compression is added to the IKEv2 would not weaken the protocol security.
-The existing exploits rely on an ability for an attacker to insert data into an encrypted stream, i.e. to perform a chosen-plaintext attack.
+The existing exploits rely on ability for an attacker to insert data into an encrypted stream, i.e. to perform a chosen-plaintext attack.
 IKEv2 messages don't contain application data, which restricts attacker's ability to perform chosen-plaintext attack.
 Moreover, the data usually exchanged over the IKE SA contain no secret information and in most cases no sensitive information.
 The possible exceptions could be some weak Extensible Authentication Protocol (EAP) methods, which might transfer secret information within an IKE SA.
-It is RECOMMENDED that implementations don't use the IKEv2 Compression for the messages containing the EAP payload if there is a possibility that the EAP method transfers secret information.
+Another example of transferring secret information over IKE SA is G-IKEv2 protocol [I-D.yeung-g-ikev2].
+It is NOT RECOMMENDED to use the IKEv2 Compression in G-IKEv2 and for IKEv2 messages containing the EAP payload if there is a possibility that the EAP method transfers secret information.

-7. IANA Considerations
+IANA Considerations